sunsetsonwheels/updater.py/README.md

 `appDir`: Your app's directory.

+`appExecName`: Your app's Python file name (`updater.py` for example).
+Used to create shell scripts that an user can simply launch in order to use your app (probably redundant on Windows because `py` launcher is preinstalled).

 `backupOn`: Backup on/off switch. `True` or `False` booleen.
 This being on will automatically copy `config.py` from the old app to the new one.

+`createLaunchScriptOn`: create launcher script for supported OSes on/off switch. `True` or `False` booleen.
+Double-click the generated script to launch application (in most situations (!))